 This project endeavours to showcase some effective models for the classification of sample texts as exhibiting either positive or negative sentiment.
 These models will be able to predict whether new input text is either positive or negative based on the constituents of the text.
 Services such as Netflix and Amazon may be able to apply these models to the ways in which their users review or talk about their content, and ultimately provide insight into certain customer segment content preferences.

 Without access to genuine content streaming user’s natural language data, this is simulated with movie reviews.
 This dataset was gathered from Kaggle, an online platform for all things data science.
 It should be noted here that the data set used for the training and development of these models is perfectly balanced, with 50% of the texts labeled positive, and 50% negative.
 This dataset contains reviews written by professional movie critics.
 As such, it is not a perfect replacement for user generated natural language.
-It is safe to assume that these data contain language that may not be common for every-day users.
+It is safe to assume that the data contains language that may not be common for every-day users.
 The Kaggle dataset was pared down into three sets: training (4000 samples), validation (500 samples), and test (500 samples).

 Methods and Models